aws-samples/building-genai-applications-with-golang/README.md

 ## Introduction

-While many production code written in Go, Java, etc., a majority of learning material on building GenAI (Generative Artifical Intelligence) apps now is in Python and JavaScript.
-So this workshop shows how to get started with Amazon Bedrock in Go through implementing few basic examples without using frameworks like Langchain or Streamlit.
+What we often see in production is a variety on languages written in Go, Java, .Net, however the majority of learning material on building GenAI (Generative Artifical Intelligence) apps currently is in Python and JavaScript.
+This workshop shows how to get started with Amazon Bedrock in Go through implementing few basic examples without using frameworks like Langchain, Streamlit or React.

+Examples include:

 - Simple chat and prompt
-- Simple image analyzing
+- Simple image analyser
 - Query vector database
 - Simple RAG (Retrieval Augmented Generation) application

-In addition, you will implement these features using only basic concepts and without relying on framework like LangChain, Streamlit, or React.
-This help you really understand and master fundamental concepts.
-For example
+You will implement these features using only basic programing concepts without having to learn a new framework to help you really understand and master fundamental concepts.

 - Stream response
 - Message API of Anthropic Claude 3 Model